someOne404/skillmatcher/README.md

 # Lucky 13 Skill Matching Platform

-Have you ever wanted a way to find classmates who have a particular skill and are willing to help out folks in need?
-Lucky 13 is a web app where UVA students can create an account and post information about themselves, including what skills/expertise they have.
-Other students can search on "tags" that will match up students with people that may be able to help.
+Have you ever wanted a way to find classmates who have a particular skill and are willing to help out other folks in need?
+Lucky 13 is a web app where UVA students can create an account and post information about themselves, from what skills and expertise they have, to what courses they are taking.
+Other students can search on tags that will match up students with people that may be able to help.

-Some key features of Lucky 13 is being able to set up one’s own profile and search for other users through an array of filters.
-Users can also create posts, provide tags for posts, like posts, comment on posts, and search through all posts by keywords or other filters.
+Some key features of Lucky 13 are being able to set up one’s own profile and to search for other users through an array of different filters.
+Users can also create posts, like posts, comment on posts, and search through all posts by keywords and other filters.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will help get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites